Jozefov/MyPyLUMI/notes.md

 ```
 This confirms that the container is running correctly, the Conda environment is activated, and PyTorch can detect the available GPUs.

+### Note on Docker and Containers in general:
+- Don't use docker hub for LUMI, it is a bad idea.
+These containers will not be built for the communication network of LUMI.
+- Containers that are built specifically for LUMI, but we have some in `/appl/local/containers/sif-images`.
+- These are built with a special procedure that you cannot easily mimic as a user, to guarantee that they can interface correctly with the Slingshot interconnect, and in case additional packages need MPI, with the right MPI libraries.